zyxcompare/Shxde./README.md

   How To Use
 </h1>

+Download the raw file

-Simply just open the file
+Then just simply open the file

 Have fun obfuscating!